tjr226/Sprint-Challenge-Redux-Smurfs/README.md

 ### GET '/smurfs'

-- [ ] Retrieve an array all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
+- [ x ] Retrieve an array all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
-- [ ] Double check that your response from the server is an array of smurfs.
+- [ x ] Double check that your response from the server is an array of smurfs.

 ```js
 [